ErikRoelofs/prototypical/reference.md

 ### CONTENTS

 Each column starting with this one contains the name of an object that is in the bag.
-If you want multiple of the same item, put the name in multiple times.
-(Scheduled to be improved)
+If you want multiple copies of the same item, you can prepend the name by a number and then an 'x'; for example: 5xpawn

 If you picked an Infinite Bag, only put one thing here, as an Infinite Bag can only contain one thing.